 How do I work out the number of rolls of wallpaper?

-Enter the length and height of the wall you want to paper.
-Enter the pattern repeat and roll length for the wallpaper you have chosen.
-The calculator then works out the number of rolls you need.
+Visit the product page of each wallpaper to calculate rolls.
+The calculator will take the pattern fit into account for each wallpaper.
+Enter the length and height of the wall you want to paper and the calculator then works out the number of rolls you need.

 How big area does a roll of wallpaper cover?

 That depends on several factors.
 If you have chosen a wallpaper with an offset pattern match, you will normally need a few extra rolls.
 It also depends on the number of doors and windows there in the room you are decorating.
 We will be happy to help you figure it out – just ask.